zu37/CrystalBravesCookbook/Japanese/Oyakodon.md

 # Oyakodon
+Because nothing says japanese home cooked comfort food better than reuniting a mother and her child in a bowl.
 ## Ingredients (Serves 1)

 - Chicken Thigh - 150g (trim the skin, but if you don't want to waste it, sear the chicken skin-side down first before you slice it)